azurecitadel/azurecitadel.github.io/videos/datalakeanalytics-cogser.md

 ### Regular Expression Documentation

-In the video we mention the Regular Expressions documentation available on docs.microsoft.com there are <a href="https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expressions" target="_blank">a great starting point</a> to learn and refer back to.
-Regular Expressions, like any skill, need to be practiced to develop comfort and ability.
+In the video we mention the Regular Expressions documentation available on docs.microsoft.com and they're are <a href="https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expressions" target="_blank">a great starting point</a> to learn and refer back to.
+Regular expressions, like any skill, need to be practiced to develop comfort and ability.
 Extracting the plays of Shakespeare would make good practice indeed!

-### FSharp Scripts
+### F\# Scripts

 There are 2 script files in [scripts.zip](./scripts.zip) that are presented for learning purposes.
-They are presented without warrenty or guarantee.
+They are presented without warranty or guarantee.
 As commented on in the video they are not examples of good code.
 They do work on my machine though.

-GetPlay.fsx is used to extract one play from the complete works file. process2.fsx is used to turn the extracted play into the data files provided below.
+* getPlay.fsx is used to extract one play from the complete works file
+* process2.fsx is used to turn the extracted play into the data files provided below

 Once processed each line of the output files should conform to the schema given in the next sections and to this regular expression: `([^\|]+?\|){8}[\w\s,&]+?\|[^\|]+$`.
 If they don't conform to this regular expression the U-SQL script will throw and error.